MicrosoftDocs/learn/learn-pr/aspnetcore/secure-aspnet-core-identity/includes/3-add-identity.md

 ## Obtain and open the starter project

 > [!NOTE]
-> If you wish to use the `.devcontainer` in GitHub Codespaces, navigate to the [source repository codespaces](https://github.com/MicrosoftDocs/mslearn-secure-aspnet-core-identity/codespaces).
+> If you wish to use the `.devcontainer` in GitHub Codespaces, navigate to [your codespaces for the repository](https://github.com/MicrosoftDocs/mslearn-secure-aspnet-core-identity/codespaces).
 Create a new codespace using the `main` branch, and then skip to step 3.

 1. In a terminal window, run the following command to obtain the starter project: